 Consequences are inevitable.
 Maybe I’m not just ready.
 Or maybe, it’s not the right thing to do, I should pursue things with fewer risks instead.
 But, but…

 That’s what Mads Singers told me when I confessed about my fear of being ridiculed when starting a blog — a lesson that changed my perspective forever.

-Often, I would doubt my art on the process worrying what other people might think of me.
+Often I would doubt my art in the process worrying what other people might think of me.
 But the truth is, nobody actually cares what the heck I’m doing.